bwalker1/NeST/README.md

 5. Install the NeST package locally: `pip install .`
 6. To run examples, navigate inside the `examples/` directory and run `jupyter notebook`.

-NeST can be directly installed through pip as
+NeST can also be directly installed through pip as `pip install nest-analysis`.

-`pip install nest-analysis`
+Installation may take several minutes on a typical computer.

 ## Usage

 Here we overview the main functions available in NeST along with examples from Slideseq (Stickels et al 2021) and Seqfish (Moffitt et al 2018) datasets.
 See `/examples` for further information and full running example.
+Example analysis typically takes ~5-10 minutes on a typical computer, depending on dataset.

 ### Nested Hierarchical Structure